skuhl/bubblescan/README.md

 If the images are not being scanned properly, try the following:

+* Copy an example PDF out of the examples folder, name it bubblescan.pdf, and see if that works.

 * Ensure that the bubbles in the scanned PDFs are not tilted.

 * Ensure the pages are aligned with each other.
 Look at the avg.tif file the extract step creates.